Graham-Beer/GetPingStatus/README.md

         }

 Whatever is held in the variable $device, each one will 'pinged' pass through a 'if' statement then go to either offline or online and get stored into the $hash array variable.
-DISCLAIMER: I should apologies to Don here for killing the puppies with write-host.
-I wanted to just push out some coloured output to the host only!

 Before I go any further, let me briefly explain how I am 'pinging' the devices.
 I am using the cmdlet 'Test-Connection'.
 The synopsis on 'get-help' for test-connection states, 'Sends ICMP echo request packets ("pings") to one or more computers.'
 A nice feature of this cmdlet is '-quiet' syntax.
 This is cool as it gives a Boolean result (True or False) of the 'ping' status.
 By adding a '-count' as well i can limit the number of times I request a connection check.
 Now I can pass as many devices through the pipeline to my function and get an online or offline message pretty quickly.